cmu-delphi/delphi-epidata/docs/symptom-survey/end-of-survey.md

 survey data for their research, and current approved data users will be able to continue accessing the non-aggregated data until their current data use agreements (DUA) expire.
 Researchers currently holding a fully executed DUA will have the option to extend their DUA after it expires.
-Though no new data will be collected after June 25, 2022, [Meta’s CTIS visualizations](https://dataforgood.facebook.com/covid-survey/) will continue to be available, and until the end of 2022, [JH CCP’s COVID Behaviors dashboard](https://covidbehaviors.org/) will as well.

 ## CTIS Impact